error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 This is analogous to how the speed of light (c) is not adjustable in relativity but defines the geometric structure of spacetime.
 Here, φ defines the geometric structure of segmentation itself - specifically the **natural boundary at r_φ = (φ/2)r_s ≈ 1.618 r_s** where the photon sphere regime begins.

 **Empirical Validation:**
-With ESO data, SEG achieves **100% accuracy in the photon sphere** (11/11 wins, p=0.0010) - precisely where φ-geometry predicts the optimal transition region.
+With ESO data, SSZ achieves **100% accuracy in the photon sphere** (11/11 wins, p=0.0010) - precisely where φ-geometry predicts the optimal transition region.
 This is not post-hoc fitting; φ was incorporated on geometric grounds before any performance testing.

 ---